Processing Emotions After Abortion - Carrying Pain You Can't Tell Anyone

 Emotions After Abortion Are Complex

 Emotional reactions after an abortion are far more diverse than commonly imagined.
-According to the American Psychological Association (APA) task force report, the most common emotion after abortion is "relief," and it is not unusual for sadness, guilt, and a sense of loss to coexist at the same time.
+Large-scale psychological research indicates that the most common emotion after abortion is "relief," and it is not unusual for sadness, guilt, and a sense of loss to coexist at the same time.
+According to the American Psychological Association (APA) task force report and subsequent studies, this coexistence is well-documented.
 The simultaneous presence of relief and sadness is not a contradiction but a normal response to a complex situation.

 Emotions You May Experience After Abortion